seegg/barebone-demo/README.md

 `useStore` hook, the values of the state is access through `state => state.<store name>` where `<store name>` is the name that was provided while creating the store.

+Actions can be imported use outside of components.
 ```ts
 import {useCounterStore, useCounterActions} from './counterStore'